-Summary: This blog is a step-by-step guide for performing Exchange 2013 to 2016 migration.
-It includes the setup of a CAS co-existence environment, migration of mailboxes and finally the withdrawal of Exchange 2013.
-To migrate Exchange 2013 to 2016, it is first required to install Exchange 2016 and then migrate from Exchange 2013 to 2016 version.
+Summary: This is a step-by-step guide to migrate Exchange 2013 to 2016.
+It includes the setup of a CAS co-existence environment, migration of mailboxes, and finally the withdrawal of Exchange 2013.
+To migrate Exchange 2013 to 2016, you need to first install Exchange 2016 and then migrate data from Exchange 2013 to 2016 version.

-Environment preparation to Migrate from Exchange Server 2013 to 2016
+Environment Preparation to Migrate Exchange Server 2013 to 2016

-Before users migrate Exchange 2013 to 2016, it is required if exchange 2013 to 2016 migration checklist has been followed and are in place, Also they need to ensure that they have the right environment for the System Requirements to be met.
-Thereafter, they should go through the Release Notes and make sure that they would not have any issue after the completion of the migration process.
-Further, they should determine the significant parameters of Exchange Server correctly.
-Then, they should make sure that parameters, such as RAM, CPU, and storage space available for the server are adequate to perform correctly.
+Thereafter, you should go through the Release Notes and make sure you would not have any issues after the completion of the migration process.
+Further, you should determine the significant parameters of the Exchange Server correctly.
+Then make sure that parameters, such as RAM, CPU, and storage space available for the server are adequate to perform correctly.
 Next, ‘Exchange 2016 and Exchange 2013 multirole server’ should be of the same size.
 However, it requires additional resources.

 Installing Prerequisites and Exchange Server 2016